MarcMouries/Telework-Case-Management-Lab/docs/Part_1_Build_the_Foundation/Part_1.2_Create_the_Data.md

 12. Click the  **Expand/Collapse**  icon (⌄) to see advanced configuration options.

-13. Check _ **Display** _: To use this field as the display value for the table when used as a reference field
+13. Check **Display** : This sets this field as the display value for the table when used as a reference field

     ![relative](images/data_Check_Display.png)